-What Does God Say About Mindset?
+What Does The Bible Say About Mindset?

 Mindset is very important when it comes to pursuing new goals.
 How we think about ourselves, and our capabilities, are determining factors to the outcome of our goals.
 Mindset, and its life-changing effects, are not new concepts.
 In fact, there are many biblical scriptures that help inform and guide us in renewing our thought process.
-Let’s see what God says about mindset.
+Let’s see what the Bible says about mindset.
 Here are 7 verses about transforming our way of thinking.

 “Everything is possible for those who believe.”

 Don’t underestimate the power of your thoughts.
 Jesus said all things are possible.
 You must simply believe.

 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is – his good, pleasing, and perfect will.”